Josesx506/Odin_Project_FS/04_Adv_HTML_CSS/Conquering_Resp_CSS/Readme.md

     element towards the middle.
 - If you have 2 items in a flex container with *justifiy-content: space-between*, you can set `margin: 0 auto` to center any one of the items, allowing you to combine flex and margin positioning.

+### Review of third week
+- Minimize media queries as much as possible and always try to use the minimum amount of breakpoints.
+- Interact with the page in DevTools, and insert breakpoints at screen-sizes where the design begins to fall apart.
+> Remember, users don't switch the screen sizes and target getting a responsive design with just enough breakpoints.
+- Common breakpoints are 600px, 900px, 1200px, and 1800px if you plan on giving the giant-monitor people something special.